-The Army calls their Humanitarian Assignment Program "Compassionate Action Requests."
-Compassionate actions are requests from individual soldiers when personal problems exist.
+The Army calls their Humanitarian Assignment Program, "Compassionate Action Requests".
+Compassionate Actions are requests from individual soldiers when personal problems exist.
 The two types of compassionate requests are when personal problems are:

-- Temporary (resolvable within a year).
+- Temporary (resolvable within a year)

-- Not expected to be resolved within a year.
+- Not expected to be resolved within a year

-A reassignment may be authorized when there are extreme family problems, and the soldier's presence is needed.
+Reassignment may be authorized when there are extreme family problems, and the soldier's presence is needed.
 A soldier may get a deletion or deferment from an overseas assignment if the problem requires them to stay in the U.S. for a short time.

 If the problem is chronic or can't be resolved in a short amount of time, a compassionate discharge procedure is generally the most appropriate action.
 Consideration for reassignment may be given in cases of extreme family problems that are not expected to be resolved within a year if it meets the needs of the Army.